sigasi/sigasi_insights/manual/editor.md

 You can specify multiple include paths by separating them with a `;`.
 All paths are relative to the project folder.
 You can add the main project folder as include path by entering `.`.

-You can also add an include path by running the quickfix on \``include` errors.
+You can also add an include path by running the Quick Fix on \``include` errors.

 **Ctrl+Click** on *\`defines* (or **F3**) will lead you to the corresponding declaration.
 Autocomplete will also offer you a list of all visible *\`defines*.